www.d-basics.com

 Your rights under the GDPR

-• Access
+• Right of Access

-• Data portability
+• Right to Data Portability

-• Rectification and completion
+• Right to Rectification

-You have the right to object to the processing of your data by d-basics B.V.
-You may also register a request to process less data.
+You may object to the processing of your personal data by d‑basics B.V.
+In certain cases, you can also request that processing be restricted.

-Which personal data is collected by d-basics B.V.?
+Which Personal Data Is Collected by d‑basics B.V.?

 • First and last name